THE BRANDENBURG GATE

 Bebelplatz, formerly known as Opernplatz, is located on the south side of Unter den Linden Avenue, which is the main artery of Berlin.

 This is the plaza where thousands of books were burned in a massive bonfire in 1933.
 Some of the authors censured by the Nazis include Karl Marx, Heinrich Heine, and Sigmund Freud.
-An installation comprised of a large glass slab covering an empty bookshelf commemorates the site.
+With the audioguide (audioguides) you can see an installation comprised of a large glass slab covering an empty bookshelf that commemorates the site.

 Surrounding the square are a number of magnificent buildings, such as the Berlin State Opera, the Humboldt University, and St. Hedwig's Cathedral.